maxgmr/rust-maintenance-docs/updating-rustc.md

 That said, previous `rustc` packages _have_ been released without either, and I've been able to get builds without `windows-metadata`, so it may be possible to exclude them fully in the future.
 More research is needed on this topic!

+#### Final manual crate checks

+While the above content focuses on removing Windows dependencies, there are a few specific libraries we target for pruning.
+Review the following patches, and make sure that nothing else is trying to use the libraries they target:

+- `prune/d-0005-no-jemalloc.patch`: `tikv-jemalloc-sys` and `jemalloc-ctl`
+- `prune/d-0011-cargo-remove-nghttp2.patch`: `libnghttp2-sys`

 ### 6. Pruning Unused Dependencies

 Once you've removed all `Cargo.toml` lines which pull in unnecessary vendored dependencies, you're ready to actually update your Debian files to exclude said unnecessary dependencies from the `vendor/` directory entirely!